 Sample Satsuma cuisine

 Local culinary specialities are one of the things for which Japan is known.
 Make your mind up whether the Kagoshima ramen is tastier than that served in Fukuoka.

 Furusato Food Village, a collection of food stalls located in an alley a stone’s throw from Kagoshima-Chuo Station is the place to go.

-Here are a few of the local specialties to try:
+Here are a few of the local specialities to try:

 Kuroushi Beef – this tender pan-fried black beef was the one Kagoshima speciality that was able to try before heading back to Fukuoka